If you are already married and want a certified copy of your marriage license, please contact the Register of Deeds

 WHERE SHOULD THE COUPLE APPLY?

 A Wisconsin resident who will be getting married in Wisconsin must apply for the license at the County Clerk's office in the county where she or he has been living for the past 30 days.
 This license will be valid anywhere in the State of Wisconsin.

 If getting married in Wisconsin, but NEITHER applicants have lived in Wisconsin for the past 30 days, she or he must apply for the license in the County Clerk's office in the county where the wedding will take place.
 If the couple must apply in another county, please contact the appropriate

 County Clerk's Office

-WHEN SHOULD THE BRIDE AND GROOM APPLY?
+WHEN SHOULD THE COUPLE APPLY?

 There is a mandatory five-day waiting period, which starts the day AFTER you apply, before a marriage license can be issued.
 Therefore, if you applied on the 1st day of the month, the license cannot be issued until the 6th day of the month.
 If the issuance day falls on a weekend or a holiday when we are not open, it will be issued the following Monday or the first working day after the holiday.
 Therefore, a license applied for on a Monday would not be valid until the following Monday.
 The license is valid for 30 days after the issuance date, and the official ceremony must take place during those 30 days.
 Feel free to call us with the wedding date for the available application period.

-The Bride and Groom must be 16 years of age to marry in Wisconsin.
+The applicants must be 16 years of age to marry in Wisconsin.
 Applicants under 18 years of age must have the written consent of both parents, the guardian, the custodian as defined by law, or the parent having the legal care, custody and control of the applicant.
 The written consent must be given before the county clerk under oath, or certified in writing and verified by affidavit before a notary public or other official authorized to take affidavits.